I Made

 I Made (stylized in sentence case) is the second extended play by South Korean girl group (G)I-dle.
 The album was released digitally and physically on February 26, 2019.
 The album contains five tracks including the lead single, "Senorita", which was composed by member Soyeon and producer Big Sancho.

 Background and release

-On February 10, 2019, Cube Entertainment announced via SNS that the group would release their second mini-album, I Made on February 26, 2019.
+On February 10, 2019, Cube Entertainment announced via SNS that the group would release their second extended play, I Made on February 26, 2019.

 On February 11, they released the schedule of promotion for the album.
-On February 13, track list were revealed.
-The album contains five songs with title track, "Senorita".
+On February 13, the EP's track listing was unveiled, revealing the lead single to be titled "Senorita" among four other tracks.
 Member Minnie participated in composing for the first time.

-On February 20, an audio snippet was released and followed by video teasers.
+On February 20, an audio snippet was released, followed by music video teasers for "Senorita".

 The EP was released on February 26 through several music portals in South Korea, while the physical album was released the following day.